obsidian-tasks-group/obsidian-tasks/docs/Advanced/Tasks Api.md

      *
      * @param line The markdown string of the task line being toggled
      * @param path The path to the file containing line
-     * @returns The updated line string
+     * @returns The updated line string, which will contain two lines
+     *          if a recurring task was completed.
      */
     executeToggleTaskDoneCommand: (line: string, path: string) => string;
 }